 Mistakes happen and YouTube doesn’t get it right all the time!
 If you’ve followed the checklist and you’ve still got a copyright claim, try submitting a claim dispute through your YouTube Studio.
 If successful, your copyright claim will disappear.

-Where to find copyright-free music
+Where to find copyright-free music to use on YouTube

 The easiest way to avoid copyright claims is to use music that won’t get flagged by YouTube’s Content ID system.
-The great news is there are plenty of options for finding your ideal soundtrack while keeping YouTube happy.
+The great news is there are plenty of options for finding your ideal soundtrack while keeping YouTube happy: